wp-plugins/prosperent-suite/branches/trac1034/README.txt

 * Merchant - filters by merchant
 * Go to Merchant - the link will go directly to the merchant's page, skipping the product's page

-= If no matches are found and there are filters used, this tool will try again without the filters, and lastly in the rare case that there are no results it will not display a link. =
+*If no matches are found and there are filters used, this tool will try again without the filters, and lastly in the rare case that there are no results it will not display a link.*

 = Prosperent Auto-Comparer =

 Adds Auto-Comparer buttons to HTML and Visual editor in WordPress for pages and posts.
 This tool will place products or coupons on your page where you want them to appear.
 Simply put the cursor inside the page or post editor and click the Auto-Comparer button, if you are using the Visual Editor, the button is the one with the boxes and the Prosperent gears on it, in the HTML editor the button is named 'auto-compare'.

 When using the Visual Editor, a dialog box will pop up when the button is clicked, allowing you to enter a query as well as other options listed below.

 Example of Auto-Comparer: